 Landlords must honor the lease agreement.
 Worried about your landlord breaking the lease, learn more.

-Lease agreements set rents and prevent landlords increasing rent mid-term.
+Lease agreements set rents and prevent landlords from increasing rent mid-term.
 Or adding excessive fees.

 If a rental property is sold while occupied, the lease legally remains in place.
 Rent cannot be altered until the terms expire.
 Unless the tenants agree to increase rent.
 Rare but can occur if the new landlord is willing to improve the property.